 Step 1: Sort Out the Bad Beans

-Dried beans need to be sorted before cooking.
-You'll want to be on the lookout for any little rocks or bad beans.
-If you find any, be sure to set them aside and toss them out.
+Dried beans need to be sorted before cooking because sometimes there will be little rocks or bad beans included in the bag.
+If you find any, set them aside and toss them out.

 Step 2: Rinse Away the Dirt

-They also need to be washed before you cook them because they tend to be rather dirty.
+You will also need to be rinse off dried beans before you cook them because they tend to be rather dirty.
 I usually sort mine into a bowl, add some cold water, and stir vigorously.
 I then pour them into a colander and rinse them again.
 Just to be safe, I repeat this process at least two times (sometimes even more than that).

 Step 3: Soak the Beans